daveschudel/Fedora-KDE/README.md

 ...
 ```

 You can see what's in each group by running <code>dnf group info GROUP_NAME</code>.
-I generally install *Development Tools* and *X Software Development* but take a look at the ones that sound like they might fit your needs.
+I generally install *Development Tools* and *X Software Development* but take a look at the ones that sound like they might fit your needs. <br><br>

 ## Installing Additional Desktop Environments